Hypertension a.k.a High Blood Pressure (高血压)

 Do not consume more than one standard drink for women and two standard drinks for men per day [One standard drink: ⅔ can of beer (200ml), a small glass of wine (100ml), or a glass of spirit (30ml)].

-Regular exercise can reduce blood pressure and improve cholesterol levels, even if you do not lose weight.
+Regular physical activity can reduce blood pressure and lower cholesterol levels, even if you do not lose weight.

 • Children and adolescents (7 to 18 years old): At least 60 minutes of moderate to vigorous-intensity physical activity every day.